lokpoon/LunaSim-Document/_sources/moonshine_calibration.md

 - The user must first decide whether to re-create unobstructed ground illumination (i.e., a simulation in which there is no additional dimming), or to recreate light with a desired attenuation level so as to mimic the illumination levels of a natural habitat.

-- For the re-creation of full moon illuminance with no additional dimming, we recommend 0.4 lx as the standard calibration illuminance.
-The brightest possible full moon does not exceed 0.4 lx.
-Therefore by calibrating the lightbox to 0.4 lx, we ensure that _<span style="font-variant:small-caps;">MoonShineP</span>_ can re-create the entire range of moonlight illuminance.
+- For the re-creation of full moon illuminance with no additional dimming, we recommend a value between 0.4-0.5 lx as the calibration illuminance point. {ref}`content:lightbox:radiometer` explains why this calibration point can be any value between 0.4-0.5 lx.
+- The brightest possible full moon never exceeds 0.4 lx, and a full moon is typically much dimmer than 0.3 lx.
+Calibrting to ~0.4 lx does not mean that the full moon re-created will be 0.4 lx, it is just a calibration point so that any illuminance within 0.4 lx will be re-created accuratly.
+By calibrating the lightbox to ~0.4 lx, we ensure that _<span style="font-variant:small-caps;">MoonShineP</span>_ can re-create the entire range of moonlight illuminance.
+Meaning that once calibrated to ~0.4 lx, it can recreate any moonlight scenerios.

 (content:calibration_schedule)=
 ## Create a calibration schedule
 Use the provided `manual_scheduler.xlsx` (see {ref}`content:excel_scheduler`) to create a `LED_schedule_moon.csv` that turns on the LEDs at full intensity (with spectral control applied).
-1. In `manual_scheduler.xlsx`, set theoretical_max to 0.4
+1. In `manual_scheduler.xlsx`, set theoretical_max to 0.4.
-2. Fill the entire column of "desired illuminance" with 0.4
+2. Fill the entire column of "desired illuminance" with 0.4.
+This tells the LEDs to produce 100% intensity (i.e., 0.4/0.4 = 100%).
-3. Set the spectral control as desired (leave it as default for natural moonlight spectrum)
+3. Set the spectral control as desired (leave it as default for natural moonlight spectrum).
 4. Make the schedule to last for 2 hours (or a period sufficient to perform the calibration period) for a time period in the near future, at the time the calibration will be performed.
 5. Follow the rest of the instructions in {ref}`content:excel_scheduler` to save the `LED_schedule_moon.csv`
 6. This schedule file will instruct _<span style="font-variant:small-caps;">MoonShineP</span>_ to generate full intensity light for the purpose of calibration.

 ### Which ND filter sheets?